 - My Little Pony:

-- In the My Little Pony: Friendship Is Magic episode "Feeling Pinkie Keen", Spike uses the catchphrase "Holy Guacamole!" twice, never heard before and after that episode.
+- In "Feeling Pinkie Keen", Spike uses the catchphrase "Holy Guacamole!" twice, never heard before and after that episode.

-- In season 1 of Young Justice Miss Martian (M'gann/Megan in civilian form) would say "Hello Megan!" very frequently.
+- Young Justice: In season 1, Miss Martian (M'gann/Megan in civilian form) would say "Hello Megan!" very frequently.
 It was eventually revealed she borrowed the catchphrase from an old sitcom and had been trying to be like the character from the show.
 She only says it once in the the second season, Invasion.
 By the third season, her friends have started saying it out of habit.

-- Mung Daal from Chowder had a catchphrase of "Sweet beans in a basket!" in the first trailer and pilot.
-It was dropped afterwards.
+- Chowder: Mung Daal has a catchphrase of "Sweet beans in a basket!" in the first trailer and pilot.
+It's dropped afterwards.

-- Played With in Hey Arnold!: in "False Alarm," Eugene's catchphrase when injured is "I'm fine," but by the end of season one it's been changed to "I'm okay."
+- Hey Arnold!: Played With.
+In "False Alarm", Eugene's catchphrase when injured is "I'm fine," but by the end of season one it's been changed to "I'm okay."

-- The 4Kids Entertainment dub of Winx Club gave each girl a catch phrase on the bonus DVDs that came with the dolls.
-The phrases were never actually said in any version of the show.
+- Winx Club: The 4Kids Entertainment dub gives each girl a catchphrase on the bonus DVDs that came with the dolls.
+The phrases are never actually said in any version of the show.